Probst1nator/CLI-Agent/README.md

 ### Features

 - **Command Suggestions:** The Agent suggests commands and, upon your confirmation, executes them.
-It will then discuss and act based on the output of these commands.
+It discusses and acts based on the output of these commands.

 ## Contributing